 The Non-Meat Kind

-With Google handing out 400,000 manual penalties every month, it’s critical for brands to follow the online rules.
+With Google handing out around 400,000 manual penalties every month, it’s critical for brands to follow the online rules.
 And that includes online spam.
-In this post I’ll explain the different definitions and types that should not be a part of your online marketing arsenal.
+In this post, I’ll explain the different definitions and types that should not be a part of your online marketing arsenal.

 Many of us first think of unwanted emails when discussing the topic of online spam.
 These are messages that contain irrelevant or inappropriate messages.
 It’s the digital version of junk mail that clutters up our mailbox.
 Typically email spam sent to a large number of unsuspecting people.
 Happily, many email providers are getting better at filtering these out of your inbox.

 In 2003 the CAN-SPAM Act was put into law.
 It established rules for commercial emails, setting guidelines and enforcing penalties.
 The law covers all messages — even ones to current and past customers.
 The most notable precautions you need to take to avoid this type of online spam are:

 - Be truthful.
 No false or deceptive routing information (e.g., who the email is from).
 This also includes misleading subject lines.

 - Opt-out protocols.
 Recipients should be able to opt-out of your email.
 Provide clear instructions and honor their requests promptly.